Start9Labs/documentation/site/source/service-packaging/getting-started/sdk.rst

 embassy-sdk init
 ----------------

-Initialized the developer key for interacting with the SDK
+Initialize the developer key for interacting with the SDK.

 By default, this creates the developer key at `/etc/embassy`.
 You might need to change ownership of this folder depending on your system permissions.